rekennelly/strabo/docs/install_help.rst

 Install Help Guide
 ==================

-At the bottom is a
-help guide for specific errors.
-This file is here to deal with all the problems of installing and setting up strabo.
-Please feel free to add any solutions to any installation issues you had on your system getting strabo up and running.
+Here is a help guide for specific errors that arise when installing and setting up strabo.
+Please feel free to add solutions to any installation issues you had when getting strabo up and running.

 OSError: cannot decode filename
 -------------------------------